toliaqat/xenon-wiki/Bootstrap-Service-Tutorial.md

 }
 ```

-When other nodes start up, it also calls `BootstrapService.performWhenReady()`.
+When other nodes start up, it also calls `BootstrapService.startTask()`.
 Since the service is annotated as *IDEMPOTENT_POST*, the POST call will be converted to the PUT, then get discarded by the `handlePut()` implementation.